vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

 ```

 ### Configuring your tests - Junit 4
-Let'so add a specific `@Rule` for REST documentation and then use it when building the mockMvc object.
-Only highlighted lines below are, the rest is the original code sample we already saw.
+Let's add a specific `@Rule` for REST documentation and then use it when building the mockMvc object.
+Only the highlighted lines below are new.
+The rest is the original code sample we already saw.

 ```java{10-11,17}
 @RunWith(SpringRunner.class)